How to Apply

 - Supporting references

 To supplement learning and development, members of the DSDP spend up to 3 years engaging in supplemental coursework available through the Five College consortium and graduate-level courses at UMass Amherst in Computer Science

-and Statistics while working full time, and many pursue a part-time graduate degree.
+and Statistics while working full time.
 Only those up to the task of balancing rigorous coursework with challenging project work should apply.
-If you've

 - 1st Round Applications: accepted Sept 1 - Oct 15, 2017 (Closed)

 - Fall Interviews: Oct 24 - Nov 6, 2017 (Closed)

 - 1st Round Decisions by end of November, 2017 (Closed)